Astrophysical Black holes: An Explanation for the Galaxy Quenching: Astrophysical Black holes: A potentially more viable explanation

 \subsection{Outflows from Naked Singularities}

-{Further} insight about the generation of outflows or jets from the naked singularities can be {adduced} via hydrodynamical simulations.
-Recently, researchers have {performed} hydrodynamical simulations of accretion onto Reissner-Nordström(RN) naked singularities and compared them with RN black holes\cite{Kluzniak:2024cxm}.
+Further insight about the generation of outflows or jets from the naked singularities can be adduced via hydrodynamical simulations.
+Recently, researchers have performed hydrodynamical simulations of accretion onto Reissner-Nordström(RN) naked singularities and compared them with RN black holes\cite{Kluzniak:2024cxm}.
 The results were completely dependent on the existence of the event horizon, which {governs} the accretion pattern.
-That was ensured by the consideration of electrically neutral fluid, which will be independent of the amplitudes of charges of RN spacetimes under study.
+That was ensured by the consideration of an electrically neutral fluid, which will be independent of the amplitudes of charges of RN spacetimes under study.
 The typical behavior of the black hole event horizon is observed.
 All the matter being accreted will be absorbed by the event horizon; hence, the outflows from the black holes can only be generated with the presence of a magnetic field, radiation, or rotation.
 However, RN naked singularities were observed to be favorable for the formation of outflows and jets.
 It was observed from the simulations that the fluid can have mildly relativistic velocities having turned around the RN naked singularities.
 This initial simulations of naked singularities clearly show the distinctive behavior of existence and non-existence of an event horizon.
 The mere fact that the accretion disk extends to the very central region of astrophysical black holes makes them favorable for generating outflows or jets, depending on the efficiency discussed in the previous subsection.
+However, the dynamics of real galaxies are governed by rotation, magnetic fields, and complex gas physics.
+Crucial astrophysical phenomena, such as jet launching, are fundamentally linked to both rotation and magnetic fields.
+Recent studies have employed general relativistic magnetohydrodynamic (GRMHD) simulations to investigate the accretion dynamics around JMN naked singularities \cite{Uniyal:2025hik}.
+These studies reveal that such naked singularities possess a centrifugal barrier that obstructs the direct accretion of rotating matter.
+Despite a reduction in magnetization within the funnel region, these singularities are capable of generating jet powers comparable to those observed in black holes.
+Moreover, strong outflows or jets emerge, with driving mechanisms that may vary with the specific spacetime geometry and spatial location—being dominated at times by gas pressure and at others by magnetic pressure.
+Importantly, the energy powering these outflows or jets is derived from the gravitational potential energy of the matter accumulated in the deep potential well.
+For particular parameter regimes, the JMN singularity can even produce jets exceeding the strength of those observed from black holes.